aedart/athenaeum/packages/Core/README.md

 - Laravel's [Console Application](https://laravel.com/docs/6.x/artisan) (_lightweight version of Artisan_)
 - Exception Handling (_optional_)

-It is encouraged that you read the ["Motivation" and "Limitations"](https://aedart.github.io/athenaeum/current/core/) section, before attempting to make use of this package.
+It is encouraged that you read the [Motivation and Limitations sections](https://aedart.github.io/athenaeum/current/core/), before attempting to make use of this package.

 ## Documentation